 The Starting, Consolidator and Advanced Grants will support projects carried out by individual teams which are headed by a single Principal Investigator.
 ERC Synergy Grants will support small groups of two to four Principal Investigators and their teams with a designated Corresponding Principal Investigator.
 The constitution of the research teams is flexible.
-Depending on the nature of a project the research team may involve team members from other research organisations situated in the same or a different country (see "Eligible host institution").
-ERC Synergy Grant Groups are neither networks nor consortia of undertakings, universities, research centres or other legal entities (see "Profile of the Synergy Grant Group").
+Depending on the nature of a project the research team may involve team members from other research organisations situated in the same or a different country (see 'Eligible host institution' below).
+The nature of the collaboration within an ERC Synergy Group is expected to be fundamentally different from that of a network or consortium of undertakings, universities, research centres or other legal entities (see Synergy Grant profile below).

-The ERC supports individual

-Principal Investigators.
-Support for

-consortia is provided by other calls

-under Horizon 2020.
+The ERC supports individual Principal Investigators.
+Support for consortia is provided by other calls under Horizon 2020.